tumugin/taglib-ndk/README.md

 }
 ```

-Hit `🔨build` on your Android Studio and make sure it builds successfully.
+Hit `🔨build` on your Android Studio and make sure it builds successfully.

 ### Use taglib from Java/Kotlin code
 #### Load libs before using